-II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core)

-II.A.2.a) At a minimum, the program director must be provided with the salary support equal to a dedicated minimum of required to devote 20 percent FTE of non-clinical time to the administration of the program. ^(Core)
+- II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
+(Core)